 70% completion rate

 29-60 completed undergraduate credits

 80% completion rate

-Example 2: A first-year student is enrolled for 12 credits during the fall and successfully completes 6 credits (a 50% completion rate).
-This student would be placed on financial aid warning for the Winter/Spring combined semester.
-During the Winter/Spring semester the student attempts15 credits and completes 12 credits.
-The student's completed percentage at the end of the Winter/Spring semester (18/27) is 66%.
+Example 2: A first-year student is enrolled for 12 credits during the Fall term and successfully completes 6 credits (a 50% completion rate).
+This student would be placed on financial aid warning for the Winter/Spring combined term.
+During the Winter/Spring term the student attempts 15 credits and completes 12 credits.
+The student's completed percentage at the end of the Winter/Spring term (18/27) is 66%.
 The student is placed on financial aid discontinue.

-Example 3: A student has previously attempted and completed 28 credits and during the next semester attempts 15 credits and only successfully completes 6 credits.
-A total of 34 credits completed divided by 43 attempted credits equals a 79% completion rate.
+Example 3: A student has previously attempted and completed 28 credits and during the next semester attempts 15 credits and only successfully completes 6 credits; 34 credits completed divided by 43 attempted credits equal a 79% completion rate.
 The student has met the completion rate required for the second tier of the standard and would be making satisfactory progress.

 Evaluation of Academic Progress

-At the end of each semester (Fall semester and the combined Winter/Spring semester) an undergraduate student's academic progress will be measured in the two ways described above.
+At the end of each term (Fall term and the combined Winter/Spring term) an undergraduate student's academic progress will be measured by comparing the number of attempted credit hours (including accepted transfer credits) with the credit hours earned and by the student's cumulative grade point average.
 This includes any course for which the student has remained enrolled past the Add/Drop period.
-The following are considered when evaluating a student's Satisfactory Academic Progress:
+The following are considered when evaluating a student's satisfactory academic progress: